 In this website the terms 'preschool' and 'kindergarten' are interchangeable.

 Do I Have To Pay For PreSchool?

 Holders of health care cards or pension cards are entitled to a government rebate.
-This rebate is paid to the preschool and passed onto the parent through a reduction in fees.
+This rebate is paid to the preschool and passed onto the family through a reduction in fees.